 The Faculty of the Training Program in Sleep, Circadian and Respiratory Neurobiology form several committees.
-The Program Director, Charles A. Czeisler, PhD, MD, is chair of the Education and Training Committee, consisting of all preceptors who assist in the administration of the Training Program.
-The Education and Training Committee meets at least twice annually to review reports on the work and progress of four standing sub-committees: Trainee Selection, Curriculum Development, Minority Recruitment and Tracking and Evaluation.
+The Program Director, Charles A. Czeisler, PhD, MD, is chair of the Education and Training All-Preceptors Board,, consisting of all preceptors who assist in the administration of the Training Program.
+The Education and Training All-Preceptors Board, meets at least twice annually to review reports on the work and progress of four standing sub-committees: Trainee Selection, Curriculum and Oversight, Diversity, Equity and Inclusion and Data Tracking and Evaluation.
 These four sub-committees have the following responsibilities:

 Trainee Selection Sub-committee